Forward contract: How a forward contract works

 Suppose that Bob wants to buy a house a year from now.
-At the same time, suppose that Alice currently owns a ±100000 house that she wishes to sell a year from now.
+Suppose that Alice currently owns house worth $100,000 today, that she wishes to sell a year from now.
 Both parties could enter into a forward contract with each other.
-Suppose that they both agree on the sale price in one year's time of ±104000 (more below on why the sale price should be this amount).
-Alice and Bob have entered into a forward contract.
 Bob, because he is buying the underlying, is said to have entered a long forward contract.
 Conversely, Alice will have the short forward contract.

+The agreed price will typically be greater than the price today (the spot price).
+Alice knows that she could sell immediately for $100,000 and place the proceeds in a bank, so she wants to be compensated for the delayed sale.
+Suppose that the risk free rate of return R (the bank rate) for one year is 4%.
+Then the money in the bank would grow to $104,000, risk free.
+So Alice would want at least $104,000 one year from now for the contract to be worthwhile for her, thus covering the opportunity cost.

-At the end of one year, suppose that the current market valuation of Alice's house is ±110000.
-Then, because Alice is obliged to sell to Bob for only ±104000, Bob will make a profit of ±6000.
-To see why this is so, one needs only to recognize that Bob can buy from Alice for ±104000 and immediately sell to the market for ±110000.
-Bob has made the difference in profit.
-In contrast, Alice has made a potential loss of ±6000, and an actual profit of ±4000.
+Suppose that they both agree on a sale price in one year's time of $104,000.
+At the end of one year, suppose that the current market valuation of Alice's house is $110,000.
+Then, because Alice is obliged to sell to Bob for only $104,000, Bob will make a profit of $6,000, because he can buy from Alice for $104,000 and immediately sell to the market for $110,000.
+Alice has lost $6,000 compared to if she had never made the forward contract.